 The initiative, Veterans Helping Veterans, helps develop programs best suited to the support of fellow Veterans and Veteran families.
 We all want to get to a better place.
 A place of security, camaraderie, empathy and purpose – together.

 Today, we are expanding our facility, networking into new communities, growing our programs and reaching out to more Veterans than we thought possible.
-Our tremendous growth and success in providing assistance to nearly 500 individual Veterans and Veteran families is thanks to our donors, hardworking staff and volunteers and Association Members.
+Our tremendous growth and success in providing assistance to nearly 500 individual Veterans and Veteran families is thanks to our donors, hardworking staff, volunteers, and Association Members.

 ‘Without the VAFB, I wouldn’t be here.’